 The West Point Mint was originally built as a place to store silver in 1938, and was known as the West Point Bullion Depository at the time.
 This changed in the 1970s.
 In 1973, the West Point Mint produced some of the United States’ cents.
 In 1980 it began to strike gold medallions and storing gold in vaults.
 In 1983, the West Point Mint began minting gold coins.
 Now, the West Point Mint is strictly a specialty shop and helper to the other branch mints.
 The West Point Mint produces primarily commemorative coins and collector bullion issues.

 In the early years of coin production, the only Mint in operation was located in Philadelphia, and so identification of where a coin was minted wasn’t necessary.
 And even after the other branch mints were established, the Philadelphia mint – because they were the ‘main’ mint – continued to mint coins without a mint mark.
-Because of rationing and metal shortage during WWII, in 1942 the composition of the five cent coin was changed to 35% silver, 56% copper and 9% manganese.
+Due to rationing and metal shortage during WWII, in 1942 the composition of the five cent coin was changed to 35% silver, 56% copper and 9% manganese.
 To distinguish these special coins from those that had already been minted, a ‘P’ mint mark was added to the reverse side of the coin above the Monticello dome.
 After the war, a return to the regular alloy was made and the ‘P’ on Philadelphia coinage was discontinued.
 The mint mark on Philadelphia coins once again began reappearing in 1979, and today all coins minted in Philadelphia bear the ‘P’ mint mark except the cent.